Skip to main content

 });

-NOTE: If you used RSA256 to generate a public/private key pair in the previous step, you don't have to change anything.
-However, if you used ES256 to generate a public and private key pair, change the value above in the algorithm field to ES256.
+If you previously used ES256 to generate a public and private key pair (instead of RS256), change the value above in the algorithm field to ES256.

 Remember to save the file!
-Our backend code is finished, now onto initializing our frontend code.
+Now, we are off to creating our frontend code.

 Open the App.js file located within the src directory and input the code below.
 Also, remember to replace the string - "YOUR_QUICKNODE_HTTP ENDPOINT" with your actual QuickNode Endpoint.
 If you don't have an endpoint already, you can sign up for a free QuickNode account here and easily set up an endpoint!